 Head Injuries are potentially serious so it is important that parent/carers know if their child has had a significant knock on the head.
 An 'Accident/Incident/Illness Report Slip' advising of the details of the incident will always be sent home and where possible the parents/carers will be informed by telephone.

-If the child becomes pale or shaky, is sleepy or vomits as a result of the incident, or if there is significant bruising or bleeding, the parents/carers/emergency services will be contacted as soon as possible.
+If the child becomes pale or shaky, dizzy, is sleepy or vomits, change in behavior or problems with their memory as a result of the incident, or if there is significant bruising or bleeding, the parents/carers/emergency services will be contacted as soon as possible.